Dynamsoft/mrz-scanner-javascript-dev/README.md

 ## Quick Start - Including the SDK and creating Hello World

 As mentioned previously, the purpose of this guide is to help you implement a Hello World application using the MRZ Scanner solution.
 To showcase this, we will be using vanilla JS.
-You can find the full code in the [samples Github repo].
+You can find the full code in the [samples folder](samples/hello-world.html).

 The first step before you venture into writing the code is to include the SDK in your application.
 The simplest way to include the SDK would be to use the precompiled script - but you can also build it from source yourself.